HomeHealthDeath hoax of Poonam Pandey reminds of deadly cervical cancer

 1.Tobacco Smoking: Engaging in tobacco smoking elevates the likelihood of cervical cancer.
 In individuals who smoke and contract HPV infections, these infections tend to persist for longer durations and are less likely to resolve.
 Notably, HPV is a primary contributor to most cervical cancers.

 2. Multiple Sexual Partners: An increased number of sexual partners, both for you and your partner, heightens the probability of acquiring HPV.
-The more extensive the sexual network, the greater the potential for HPV transmission.
+The more extensive the sexual network, the greater the potential for HPV .

 3. Early Initiation of Sexual Activity: Commencing sexual activity at a young age enhances the risk of contracting HPV.
 Early sexual engagement contributes to an increased vulnerability to the virus.